aschet/qlickinspector/README.md

     QApplication a(argc, argv);
     QlickInspector inspector(qApp, QDir::homePath() + "/eventlog");
     inspector.setEnabled(true);
-    // NOTE: enable only for user which should be able to generate heatmap reports inspector.setHotKeyEnabled(true);
+    // NOTE: enable only for users which should be able to generate heatmap reports inspector.setHotKeyEnabled(true);
     // ...
     return a.exec();